julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 All four files are recommended.
 A controller-only pack may omit the keyboard atlas, but FFNx will then use `buttons_ps4.png` when no controller is connected.
 A keyboard-only pack should also include a PlayStation atlas because it is the final fallback.

-Do not rename the files or change their proportions.
+The same basenames may use DDS or another supported extension enabled in `mod_ext`.
+Do not rename the basenames or change their proportions.
 Existing files in `data\png` should be backed up before installing another button pack.